Women's football in Saudi Arabia

 Saudi women’s football comprises several leagues and cup competitions.
 The top division is the Premier League, followed by the First Division and the Second Division.
-Major cup tournaments include the Super Cup and the Federation Cup.
+Major cup tournaments include the Super Cup and the Women's Cup.

 There are also multiple Saudi Girls' youth football competitions aimed at developing young players.
 Collectively, these leagues and competitions form the structure of women’s football in Saudi Arabia.

 The country is represented internationally by the senior national team, while the under-20 and under-17 teams focus on youth development and talent progression.